JetBrains/resharper-devguide/Plugins/Testing/OptionsIterator.md

 When running, the options iterator will run the test multiple times, once for each combination of configured settings.
 The results are all written to the same `.tmp` file, separated by a marker line, and listing details of the settings that were valid for that run.
 Once the run is complete, the `.tmp` file is compared against the `.gold` file.
 If there are any differences, the test fails.

 The `ReportUnaffected` property controls how the runs are output.
 If the value is set to `true`, then each combination of settings is output.
 If set to `false`, only combinations of settings that produce a previously unseen value are output.
 This is normally handled by the base class of the item you're trying to test, and is not usually available to change.

+## Supported test base classes

+The use of `TestOptionsIterator` is opt-in, and only supported by a number of test base classes.
+The following are the list of currently supported base classes.

+* `CodeCleanupTestBase`
+* `HighlightingTestBase`
+* `TypingAssistTestBase`
+* `CodeFormatterWithExplicitSettingsTestBase`
+* `CSharpQuickFixTestBase`
+* `TypeScriptQuickFixTestBase`

+Of course, the class is available to use in your own test code, too.

 ## Describing combinations